vtex-apps/release-notes/docs/2019-week-39-40/store-v2-edition.md

 # Store v2 Edition

-Having the new VTEX IO Store v2 Edition installed, stores are now able to run version `2.x.x.` of the app [`store`](https://github.com/vtex-apps/store) with compatibility error-free.
+Having the new VTEX IO Store v2 Edition installed, stores are now able to run version `2.x.x.` of the app [`store`](https://github.com/vtex-apps/store).

 :information_source: Edition is a feature whose aim is to fit a user’s specific requirements with VTEX IO apps usage, through various VTEX IO editions such as VTEX IO Enterprise.

 ## What has changed

-Many stores face compatibility problems with the `store` app, responsible for defining their basic component structure.
-This happens because of lot of these stores are still running the `store` app on version `1.x.x.`, while new platform components are only compatible with version `2.x.x`.

-Due to this version divergence, stores are at risk of forcing an update to `store` v2 and thereby breaking their components still depending on v1 to function properly.
-Bearing this in mind, each specific component had to be manually updated to the desired version.

-Now, stores with the new Edition app installed can automatically start running `store` v2, without having to worry about compatibility. **The Store v2 Edition will handle updates for all components compatible with the old version, in addition to showing installation options for v2 relevant components**.
+Previously, any store that wanted to run on `store` v2 (whether a new one or an already live store still running on v1) needed to manually install each component compatible with the latest version.

+With this new feature, all necessary components compatible with `store` v2 are compiled in an Edition.
+This means that when you install the Store v2 Edition in your store, it will be ready to run all on `store` v2 using all its components with compatibility error-free.

 ## Main advantages

-By simplifying the entire transaction process between v1 and v2, **Store v2 Edition solves compatibility issues in a easy and quick way**, allowing retailers to enjoy compatibility error-free components in their stores.
+Store v2 Edition **simplifies the entire going live process** for new stores, as well as the **transaction process** for stores from v1 to v2, solving compatibility issues quickly and easily.

 ## What you need to do